Courses

 Conclusion

-Vedantu's NCERT Solutions for Class 4 EVS Chapter 4 - "The Story of Amrita" offer a comprehensive and engaging learning experience.
-With a succinct 100 words conclusion, it is evident that Vedantu's platform provides an effective approach to understanding the inspiring tale of Amrita and her journey towards sustainability.
-The well-structured solutions, interactive videos, and illustrative explanations empower young learners to grasp complex concepts easily.
-Moreover, Vedantu fosters critical thinking and encourages environmental consciousness in students.
-Through this chapter, children not only learn about biodiversity but also imbibe valuable life lessons.
+Vedantu's NCERT Solutions for Class 4 EVS Chapter 4 -The Story of Amrita offers a comprehensive and engaging learning experience.
+It is evident that Vedantu's platform provides an effective approach to understanding the inspiring tale of Amrita and her journey towards sustainability.
+The well-structured solutions, interactive videos, and illustrative explanations empower young learners to understand complex concepts easily.
+Through this chapter, children not only learn about biodiversity but also valuable life lessons.
 Vedantu's commitment to delivering high-quality educational content ensures that young minds are nurtured to become responsible and environmentally aware global citizens.

-FAQs on NCERT Solutions for Class 4 EVS Chapter 4 - The Story Of Amrita
+FAQs on NCERT Solutions for Class 4 EVS Chapter 4 - The Story of Amrita

 1. Write short notes on the Khejadi tree.

-Ans: Found mainly in the desert area, the Khejadi trees can grow without much water.
+Found mainly in the desert area, the Khejadi trees can grow without much water.
 It is highly useful for people living in desert areas.
 Its bark is used for making medicines.
 People cook and eat its fruits (beans).
 Its woods do not get affected by insects, hence used for making doors, windows, furniture, etc. Animals in this area eat the leaves of the Khejadi.
 The children like playing in their shade.
 We must preserve the trees around us.

 2. The Khejadi tree was the most common tree that grew in Amrita’s village.
 Which kind of trees can you see a lot in your area?
 Name two such trees.
 Find out more about these trees from your elders.

-Ans: Banana –The banana tree is found in everyone’s backyard.
+Banana –The banana tree is found in everyone’s backyard.
 It is very useful.
 We eat its fruit.
 It's full of nutrients.
-The banana leaves are used on sacred occasions for having food.
+The banana leaves are used on sacred occasions for food.
 The flower of the banana is also edible.
 The tree is also used for decorating houses.

-Neem – The neem tree is perennial that means, it can survive for a very long period and has many health benefits.
+Neem – The neem tree is perennial which means, it can survive for a very long period and has many health benefits.
 The neem flower is very beneficial and helps in treating body ailments.
 Neem leaves act as an insect repellent and keeps away mosquitoes.

 3. What would happen without plants?